-4 COMPLETION
+(4) COMPLETION

-- Upon successful completion of the course assessment procedure, you will be eligible to receive a certificate of attendance or completion. - Please note that the GICHD is not a training validation body and, as such, does not issue qualifying certificates.
+- Upon successful completion of the course assessment procedure, you will be eligible to receive a certificate of attendance or certificate of achievement. - ▶ Please note that the GICHD is not a training validation body and, as such, does not issue qualifying certificates.